Attendance and Academic Progress

 - contact your lecturers for assistance.

 It is important and expected that students make satisfactory progress in their course of study.
-Satisfactory progress at CIC is defined as successfully completing at least 50 per cent of the study load in any given Term, which is typically a passing grade in at least one of two enrolled units each Term.
+Satisfactory progress at CIC is defined as successfully completing at least 50 per cent of the study load in any given period.

 The Academic Progress Intervention Plan for students failing to meet the minimum progression standard will be followed in accordance with the stages as described in the Attendance and Academic Progress Procedures.